snehafarkya/snehafarkya/README.md

 - 📫 How to reach me **snhafarkya@gmail.com**

 - ⚡ Fun fact **I am a girl with dimples shining on forever 😇**

+<h3 align="left">Work Experience:</h3>

+ -  **Economize:** I worked as a Technical writer.
+My tenure was from 3rd August to 30th November.
+ -  **The Bug Community:** I was recruited as a senior content writer.
+I also contributed in web development.
+ -  **MU-ACM:** This is my University's technical club.
+I was an executive member, served for a year.

+<h3 align="left">Hackathons:</h3>
+Hackathons are a great way to learn new things, gain experience and make connections.
+I love open source and so I started doing hackathons.
+Here are some hackathons I proudly participated in:

+1. Kenthack.io(2021)
+2. Hactoberfest(2021)
+3. Local Hack day: Build(2022)
+4. Hacktoberfest(2022)

 <h3 align="left">Connect with me:</h3>
 <p align="left">